-- Following training a one-off practical competency assessment must be undertaken for collection and administration, or every two years for blood collection. - Practical assessments need not be repeated unless there are concerns with practice due to incidents, errors or an absence of practice greater than one year.(3) The full guidance can be accessed from the JPAC document library.
+- Following training a one-off practical competency assessment must be undertaken for collection and administration, or every two years for blood collection only. - Practical assessments need not be repeated unless there are concerns with practice due to incidents, errors or an absence of practice greater than one year.(3) The full guidance can be accessed from the JPAC document library.

-British Society for Haematology (BSH)

-The Guidelines for the Administration of Blood Components (2018) provide a table of training recommendations for each of the devolved nations in the UK, which can be found here.
-The recommendations for England are taken from National Bloood Transfusion Committee guidance and are summarised below.
-(8)
+British Society for Haematology The British Society for Haematology (BSH) Guidelines for the Administration of Blood Components (2018) provide a table of training recommendations for each of the devolved nations in the UK, which can be found here (Administration of Blood Components).
+The recommendations for England are taken from National Blood Transfusion Committee guidance and are summarised below.(8)

-England

-Theory Training and Knowledge Assessment

-All staff involved in the transfusion process should receive training no less frequently than three yearly (two yearly for blood collection).